Last updated: October 28, 2024

 Why is a home appraisal necessary?

-A home appraisal is necessary to determine the fair market value of a property.
-It helps buyers ensure they are not overpaying, and lenders assess the property’s worth when providing a mortgage.
+A home appraisal determines the fair market value of a property.
+It primarily helps lenders assess a property’s worth when providing a mortgage.

 Who performs home appraisals?